quantumspaces/colorwheels/docs/source/using_colorwheels.rst

 Importing
 =========

-To import all ``colorwheels`` modules, simply install the package and add an import statement to your script.
+To import all ``colorwheels`` modules, simply add an import statement to your script.

 .. code-block:: python